What is a Bicep Tear/Torn Bicep?

 - Distal bicep tendon tear.
 Distal bicep tendon tears are uncommon.
 The cause of a tear is almost always lifting an object that is too heavy.
 An audible pop followed by severe pain occurs.
 Swelling, bruising, weakness, and a visible anatomic deformity are seen shortly after the injury.

-Fellowship trained and board-certified Orthopaedic Institute of Central Jersey (OIOCJ) specialists quickly diagnose bicep tendon tears so they can be treated as soon as possible.
+Fellowship trained and board-certified Orthopaedic Institute of Central Jersey (OICJ) specialists quickly diagnose bicep tendon tears so they can be treated as soon as possible.
 Customized treatment plans provide maximum symptom relief.

 How is a Bicep Tear/Torn Bicep Treated?

 Nonsurgical treatment options may be used to treat some bicep tendon tears.
 Treatment options include: